30 Surprising Facts About a Dog's Eyes

-It's time to learn more about dog eyes so that we can better understand how dogs perceive the world around them and why they often do the odd things dogs do.
-Whether you own a German Shepherd, a Chihuahua or a Beagle, these fun and fascinating facts will leave you in awe.
+It's time to learn more about dog eyes so that we can better understand how dogs perceive the world around them—and why they sometimes do the odd things they do.
+Whether you own a German Shepherd, a Chihuahua, or a Beagle, these fun and fascinating facts will leave you in awe.

 30 Eye Facts Your Dog Wants You to Know

 1. Dog retinas have a larger density of rods compared to cones than people.

 Rods and cones are special cells known to carry out several important functions.
 Rod cells help dog eyes detect and follow movement.
 Rods also allow dogs to see better in dim light compared to humans, but there are some tradeoffs for good vision at night and a keen perception of movements: a poor ability for distinguishing fine details (dogs have a visual acuity of 20/75 while humans with excellent vision have 20/20) and issues with the perception of colors.

 Cones, on the other hand, allow for the detection of colors, but do not help in low light conditions.
 Human retinas have lots of cones because a human's evolutionary history required them to have a deeper need for distinguishing colors due to the fact that humans depended a lot on distinguishing ripe fruits.

 Dogs are known for having two types of functioning cone cells in the eye which allows them to see color.
 This makes dogs dichromates.
 Humans, on the other hand, have three and that makes them trichromats.

 One may compare a dog's perception of color as being roughly similar to that of a person who is red-green color blind (a deuteranope).